paultopia/conlaw_casebook/spring-2022-iteration/10-us_v_nixon.md

 confidential communications.
 He does not place his claim of privilege on the ground they are military or diplomatic secrets.
 As to these areas of Art.
 II duties the courts have traditionally shown the utmost deference to Presidential responsibilities.
 In C. & S. Air Lines v.
 Waterman S.S.
-Corp., 333 U.S. 103, 111, 68 S.Ct.
-431, 436, 92 L.Ed.
-568 (1948), dealing with Presidential authority involving foreign policy considerations, the Court
+Corp., dealing with Presidential authority involving foreign policy considerations, the Court
 said:

-46

-'The President, both as Commander-in-Chief and as the Nation's organ for foreign affairs, has available intelligence services whose reports are not and ought not to be published to the world.
-It would be intolerable that courts, without the relevant information, should review and perhaps nullify actions of the Executive taken on information properly held secret.'
+> The President, both as Commander-in-Chief and as the Nation's organ for foreign affairs, has available intelligence services whose reports are not and ought not to be published to the world.
+It would be intolerable that courts, without the relevant information, should review and perhaps nullify actions of the Executive taken on information properly held secret.

-47

 In United States v.
-Reynolds, 345 U.S. 1, 73 S.Ct.
-528, 97 L.Ed.
-727 (1953),
-dealing with a claimant's demand for evidence in a Tort Claims Act case against the Government, the Court said:
+Reynolds, dealing with a claimant's demand for evidence in a Tort Claims Act case against the Government, the Court said:

-48

-'It may be possible to satisfy the court, from all the circumstances of the case, that there is a reasonable danger that compulsion of the evidence will expose military matters which, in the interest of national security, should not be divulged.
+> It may be possible to satisfy the court, from all the circumstances of the case, that there is a reasonable danger that compulsion of the evidence will expose military matters which, in the interest of national security, should not be divulged.
 When this is the case, the occasion for the privilege is appropriate, and the court should not jeopardize the security which the privilege is meant to protect by insisting upon an examination of the evidence, even by the judge alone, in chambers.'
-Id., at 10.

-49

 No case of the Court, however, has extended this high degree of deference to a President's generalized interest in confidentiality.
 Nowhere in the